 In this case, neither of the insertions will be saved to the student table because the transaction was rolled back.

-Example: ROLLBACK with Delete:
+ROLLBACK with UPDATE:

 BEGIN;